Anti-Terrorism Act of 2020: Others

 The National Federation of Peasant Women (Amihan) have said that the rising cases of red-tagging in the country confirm the prevalent criticisms against the controversial legislation.
 The Association of Major Religious Superiors in the Philippines (AMRSP), which brings together the heads of men and women religious orders in the country, have expressed their dissent against the law, which they say may "assault human dignity and human rights."
 Various Filipino artists have also expressed disappointment and dissent against the signing of the bill.
 Members of the Filipino art community have also expressed their dissent.
-But Dr. Rommel C. Banlaoi, Chairman of the Philippine Institute for Peace, Violence and Terrorism defends the need to have a new Philippine anti-terrorism law as threats of terrorism in the Philippines have escalated even during the COVID-19 pandemic.
+But Dr. Rommel C. Banlaoi, chair of the Philippine Institute for Peace, Violence and Terrorism defends the need to have a new Philippine anti-terrorism law as threats of terrorism in the Philippines have escalated even during the COVID-19 pandemic.
 Nonetheless, Dr. Banlaoi encourages those opposed to the anti-terrorism law to continue what they are doing in order to remain vigilant and to ensure human rights protection during the implementation of the said law.

 Celebrities, including former Miss Universe titlists Gloria Diaz, Pia Wurtzbach, and Catriona Gray, voiced their opposition to the bill.

 Youth

 The UP Diliman also took a knee in solidarity with Black Lives Matter and the fight against police brutality after George Floyd was murdered by the police officer while being arrested for allegedly using a counterfeit bill in Minneapolis, Minnesota.

-Seven protesters from University of the Philippines and one bystander who were condemning the controversial anti-terror bill were arrested in Cebu City for alleged violations of general community quarantine (GCQ) guidelines.
-Dubbed as "Cebu 8", the detainees have spent 36 hours in detention.
+Seven protesters from University of the Philippines, who were condemning the controversial anti-terror bill, and one bystander were arrested in Cebu City in June 2020 for alleged violations of general community quarantine guidelines.
+Dubbed as "Cebu 8", the detainees were jailed for 3 days.
 PNP Central Visayas denied the allegations that they used excessive force to disperse the anti-terror bill protests.

 Following the protests against the controversial anti-terrorism bill, several cloned Facebook accounts have been created on the platform.
-It started with University of the Philippines Cebu on June 6, 2020, who have been targeted by the newly created, duplicated Facebook accounts of themselves.
-It later targeted the residents in Metro Manila, Iloilo, Dumaguete, and Cagayan de Oro City, and other areas, who have engaged in protests against the bill.
-As a result, the hashtag #HandsOffOurStudents trended on Twitter, which the netizens condemned the creation of fake accounts.
+It started with University of the Philippines Cebu on June 6, 2020, which was targeted by the newly created, dummy Facebook accounts.
+The Facebook accounts later targeted residents in Metro Manila, Iloilo, Dumaguete, Cagayan de Oro City, and other areas where protests against the bill were held.
+As a result, the hashtag #HandsOffOurStudents trended on Twitter, where netizens condemned the creation of fake accounts.
 Department of Justice Secretary Menardo Guevarra expressed concern over the matter and ordered the agency's cybercrime division to coordinate with the NBI and the PNP to investigate the matter.

+FATF gray list

+The Financial Action Task Force (FATF) placed the Philippines on its "gray list" in 2021 for the country's supposedly weak performance in addressing terrorism and money laundering.
+The Philippines increased its filings of terror financing charges to remove itself from the list.
+The Philippines was removed from the gray list in February 2025.
+The National Union of People's Lawyers said that the Department of Justice has weaponized terror laws by targeting activists to meet FATF quotas.